watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 3. Save the file.

 4. In the Azure Cloud Shell, use the following command to output the `/.kube/config` file that contains the credentials for authenticating with Azure Kubernetes Service.
-These credentials were retrieved previously, and will also be needed by GitHub Actions to deploy to AKS.
+These credentials were retrieved previously and will also be needed by GitHub Actions to deploy to AKS.
 Then copy the contents of the file.

     ```bash
     cat ~/.kube/config